chflame163/1key_sleep/README.md

 ## Shortcut customization:

-- FUNCTION_ KEY should be one of CTRL / OPTION / COMMAND / SHIFT
+- The FUNCTION_ KEY should be one of CONTROL / OPTION / COMMAND / SHIFT

 - MASTER_ KEY can be any key